How Recyclebank Motivates People to Recycle

 Recyclebank is one business that hopes to move the needle on recycling and make a difference in the world.
 Using insights gained from studies in behavioral economics, Recyclebank hopes to motivate people to recycle more.

-CEO Javier Flaim says that the initial insights that formed the core premise for Recyclebank when it was founded over a decade ago remain valid today in Recyclebank's behavioral science and social-based approach.
+CEO Javier Flaim says that the initial insights that formed the core premise for Recyclebank when it was founded remain valid today in Recyclebank's behavioral science and social-based approach.

 “We came up with a novel system,” Flaim says.
 And while the business continues to transform, that fundamental goal endures.”
 Flaim, who previously served as chief sales and marketing officer at the company, succeeded Jonathan Hsu as CEO in 2013.